CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 ## CLI Access

-When NetQ is installed or upgraded, the CLI may also be installed  and enabled on your NetQ server or appliance and hosts.
+When NetQ is installed or upgraded, the CLI can also be installed and enabled on your NetQ server or appliance and hosts.
 Refer to the {{<link url="Install-NetQ">}} topic for details.

 To access the CLI from a switch or server: